tirthalpatel/Learning-Spring/gs-spring-cloud/gs-microservices/gs-config-server/README.md

 # Cloud Config Server

 Demo project for Spring Cloud Config Server (which offers central management for configuration via a git or svn backend).

+The Server provides an HTTP, resource-based API for external configuration (name-value pairs, or equivalent YAML content).
+The server is easily embeddable in a Spring Boot application using the @EnableConfigServer annotation.

 ## Pre-requisites